ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 >
 ```

-The `mentioned-users` read-only property, as described in the[API section of the editor](./README.md#api), will undergo an update within the
+The `mentioned-users` read-only property, as described in the [API section of the editor](./README.md#api), will undergo an update within the
 mentionNode.
 This update involves extracting the user ID from the URL that matches the pattern specified in the configuration element and
 then adding these user IDs to an array.